 Whether your feline is fun, fancy, or finicky-or maybe a combination of the three-owning a cat is truly a privilege.
 Cats are special creatures with unique needs.
-At our hospital in East Sonora, we understand these needs, which is why we implement several cat-friendly techniques with our services.
+At our animal hospital in Sonora, we understand these needs, which is why we implement several cat-friendly techniques with our veterinary services.
 Using these techniques allows us to make veterinary visits as stress-free as possible for our feline patients.
 Some of the techniques we use include:

 - Use of pheromones to create a calming effect

 - Separate “cats only” exam room

 What we do in our animal hospital is only part of what’s involved in helping your cat have a pleasant veterinary experience.
 The other part involves what you do at home.
 This page provides valuable information to help you prepare your feline companion for her trip and time at the vet.

 The cat carrier.
 It has been the cause of stress for both cats AND owners for decades, but it doesn’t have to be.
 Many cats are actually attracted to small, contained spaces like boxes and cubby holes.
 But being forced into a confined carrier, then transported somewhere in the carrier is a very different experience—one which can result in fear and anxiety.
 That’s why it’s so important to gradually acclimate your cat to her carrier.
 Consider the following tips: